Larch Hill: Self-led activities

+Surroundings and wilderness

-Larch Hill is near to the Dublin Mountains, and the broader Wicklow Mountains, and the Wicklow Way.
-Also nearby is the monastery of St. Kevin at Glendalough.
+Larch Hill is situated near the Dublin Mountains, the broader Wicklow Mountains, and the Wicklow Way.
+Also nearby is the historic monastery of St. Kevin at Glendalough.

-The forest is used for bivouacking during the summer months.
-The forest in the North Eastern corner of the site has a canopy of Norway Spruce trees while the southernmost wooded area is populated by Sycamores, Elms and Larches which provide shelter for survival camping.
+The forest on-site is frequently used for bivouacking during the summer months.
+The forest in the north-eastern corner of the site has a canopy of Norway Spruce trees, while the southernmost wooded area is populated by Sycamores, Elms, and Larches, which provide shelter for survival camping and nature connection.

+The Tree Council of Ireland in conjunction with An Comhairle Oidhreachta, The Irish Heritage Council, has produced a booklet called the "Larch Hill Tree Trail" which details 25 of the tree species which are part of the campsite, including the main inhabitants, the Larch, Sequoia and the Sitka Spruce.[12]
+Following the "Tree Trail" takes walkers to every corner of the site, taking in each camping field in turn.

 Ties with local Scout troops

 A number of local groups have contributed to the establishment and development of Larch Hill.
 The 13th Dublin gave Larch Hill the first forms of motorised transport, a truck chassis and engine.
 They were also involved in the project of widening and damming of the stream to create a swimming pool.
 The construction took several years in the 1950s and 1960s.
 By 1963, a pool 50 ft by 24 ft was constructed.
 Photographs of the pool when it was still functioning are on display in a permanent exposition in the den of the 13th Dublin.